 Getting out and about around New York is easy.
 For 12 hours daily, you’ll get access to a chauffeured car with cars from McLaren, access to the hotel’s private sailboat, a butler who will gladly help you pack and unpack, as well as exclusive transfers from New York’s airports to the hotel by helicopter.
-For those looking for the top luxury in New York, this is it.
+For those looking for the top luxury hotel in New York City, this is it.

 5. The Penthouse at Hotel Martinez, Cannes

 Known for its star-studded film festival every year, Cannes attracts both celebrities and film afficionados for the artistic value and relaxing atmosphere on the French Riviera.
 While there are plenty of hotels to choose from, the most luxurious room of all may be found at the top of Hotel Martinez.